 What brings us together is a core interest in the design of new technologies and studying the intersection of computing and social issues.
 We are also a community, where you will find support and sharing of ideas that enrich all of our work.

-How do you become a member of the HCIL?
+How do you become a faculty member of the HCIL?

 Membership is relatively low-key.
 Our only request is that you participate and help build a supportive HCIL community!
 There are a few simple things we ask of faculty/researchers to maintain their HCIL membership.